West Chiltington Web West Chiltington Web

 West Chiltington - High Speed Broadband

-STOP PRESS - you may wish to follow the sad story of another 'campaign' which may well have fallen foul to BT's predatory practices, with no apparent interest from HMG.
+You may wish to follow the sad story of another 'campaign' which may well have fallen foul to BT's predatory practices, with no apparent interest from HMG.
 Their website is Ewhurst and Surrey Hills Broadband and is regularly updated.
 News of this is GRADUALLY seeping into the national media although the BBC and major nationals seem surprisingly reluctant to cover it.
 Return of the 'D' notice?

 AS THE COUNTRY GRINDS SLOWLY TOWARDS THE 21ST CENTURY IT IS BECOMING INCREASINGLY COMMON FOR HOUSE BUYERS TO LOOK AT BROADBAND SPEEDS WHEN CONSIDERING LOCATION.
 I RECKON WE COULD LOOK AT 2020 BEFORE WE SEE ANY IMPROVEMENT IF OUR PLIGHT IS LEFT TO BT.
 MEANWHILE PROPERTY PRICES WILL BE HELD BACK IN THE PARISH, LOCAL ENTERPRISE WILL SUFFER AND WE ALL WILL BE UNABLE TO UTILISE THE INCREASING NUMBER OF FACILITIES FASTER BROADBAND OFFERS.